Local Artists Network.

 Led by Resident Trainee Director Dena Davies, these semi-regular workshops will use published plays as a foundation to dive into new skills, explore some text and work your acting muscle in a supportive environment.

-Details of sessions, playtexts and sign-up deadlines available below.
+Details of confirmed sessions, playtexts and sign-up deadlines will appear below.
 Copies of the script will be circulated with attendees 48 hours before each session.